siyamsarker/WireShield/README.md

 ### General Questions

+**Q: How does the auto-redirect to 2FA work?**
+A: When you connect to the VPN for the first time, the firewall blocks internet access.
+Any HTTP traffic is automatically redirected to the 2FA setup page (HTTPS).
+Your browser's captive portal detection may automatically open it.
+If not, manually open `https://vpn-server:8443/` in your browser.
+Once you complete 2FA, the firewall automatically whitelists your IP and grants full internet access.

+**Q: What happens when I disconnect and reconnect?**
+A: Each disconnect expires your session.
+When you reconnect, the firewall blocks you again until you re-verify with 2FA (unless your 24-hour session is still active).
+If your session is still valid within the 24-hour window, you stay whitelisted across disconnect/reconnect cycles.

 **Q: What if I lose my authenticator phone?**
 A: You saved your backup secret code during setup.
 Use it to re-add 2FA to a new phone.
 Administrators can also reset your account via `2fa-helper.sh disable <username>` to set up again.